sascommunities/technical-support-code/fact-gathering/clean-restart-midtier-s9/README-Linux.md

 - Start midtier services and run collect_latest_midtier_logs_configs_s9.sh.
 - Bash Shell

-**Note**: clean_midtier_s9.sh should be run by experianced SAS Administratots or under their supervision.
+**Note**: clean_midtier_s9.sh should be run by experianced SAS Administrators or under their supervision.
-There is a risk that customers may kill unrelated pids on there midtier servers.
+There is a risk that customers may kill unrelated pids on their midtier servers.

 ## Usage